Connect with us

 It can be cheaper to book these at your destination though, and you may want to decide as you go.

-I have used and can recommend specialist travel companies like G-Adventures if you need a place to start looking.
+I have used and can recommend travel companies like Viator if you need a place to start looking.

 You should find and book a place to stay for at least the first few nights before you go.

-There are many ways to find accommodation; Tripadvisor, Hostelworld, travel books, etc.
+There are many ways to find accommodation; Booking, Hostelworld, travel books, etc.

 Read more here about How To Choose A Good Hostel